-Liquid hydrocarbons are expressed in standard 42 gallon barrels.
-All gas volumes are reported on an "as sold basis" expressed in millions of cubic feet (MMCF) at the official temperature and pressure bases of the areas in which the gas reserves are located.
+Liquid hydrocarbons are expressed in thousands of standard 42 gallon barrels (MBarrels).
+All gross 8/8ths gas production volumes are forecast before shrinkage and net gas production volumes are reported on an "as sold basis" expressed in millions of cubic feet (MMCF) at the official temperature and pressure bases of the areas in which the gas reserves are located.
 In this report, the revenues, deductions, and income data are expressed as thousands of U.S. dollars (M\$).